Black populism

-Following the end of Reconstruction, African Americans created a broad-based independent political movement in the South: Black Populism.
+Black populism was a broad-based, independent political movement started by Black Americans following the end of the Reconstruction era.
+The movement began among Black agricultural workers as a response to Jim Crow laws.
+They sought better pay and labor protections, increased funding for Black schools, criminal justice reform, and increased participation of Black Americans in politics.

 Beginnings

 Between 1886 and 1898 black farmers, sharecroppers, and agrarian laborers organized their communities to combat the rising tide of Jim Crow laws.
 As Black Populism asserted itself and grew into a regional force, it met fierce resistance from the white planter and business elite that, through the Democratic Party and its affiliated network of courts, militias, sheriffs, and newspapers, maintained tight control of the region.
 Violence against black Populism was organized through the Ku Klux Klan, among other white terrorist organizations designed to halt or reverse the advance of black civil and political rights.

 Goals

 Despite opposition, black Populists carried out a wide range of activities: